bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 ---
 ## East Gate

 We are teleported to the East Gate and appear in some nearby woods.
-We meet a dwarf who te
+We meet a dwarf who tells us that there is a great live music show in the [[Guilded Tankard Tavern]] in the merchant's quarter.

+[[Leith]] sings a song for the road and we meet [[Bael Hardhelm]].
+We ask about some gossip in the town.
+He heard that the nobels were having a masquerade